osexpert/ExtremeJsonEncoders/README.md

 // "\r\n\t\\abcæøå𠮟る𐐷\""
 ```

+Warning: even thou MinimalJsonEncoder produces the smallest json, it is approx 4 times slower than UnsafeRelaxedJsonEscaping (heavily optimized).
+So its probably best to use UnsafeRelaxedJsonEscaping unless there is specific requirement for minimally escaped json.

 References:
 * UnsafeRelaxedJsonEscaping escapes too much #86463: https://github.com/dotnet/runtime/issues/86463
 * Default JSON escaping is biased against other languages #86805: https://github.com/dotnet/runtime/issues/86805